michelm117/cycling-coach-lab/README.md

 ### License
-This project is licensed under the LICENSE - see the LICENSE.md file for details
+This project is licensed under the LICENSE - see the [LICENSE](LISCENSE) file for details